 8VAC20-40-40.
 Screening, Referral, Identification, and Service.

-A. Each school division shall establish uniform procedures for screening, referring, identifying, and serving students in kindergarten through twelfth grade who are gifted in general intellectual or specific academic aptitude.
-If the school division elects to identify students in general intellectual aptitude, it shall provide service options from kindergarten through twelfth grade.
+A. Each school division shall establish uniform procedures for screening, referring, identifying, and serving students in kindergarten through twelfth grade who are gifted in general intellectual or specific academic aptitude, including students for whom accurate identification may be affected because they are from an underrepresented group, economically disadvantaged, have limited English proficiency, or have a disability, If the school division elects to identify students in general intellectual aptitude, it shall provide service options from kindergarten through twelfth grade.

 Identification in a specific academic aptitude area may occur as assessment instruments exist to support identification.
 If the school division elects to identify students in one or more selected academic aptitude areas, it shall provide service options through twelfth grade.

 School divisions may identify and serve gifted students in career and technical aptitude or visual or performing arts aptitude, or both, at their discretion.

 B. These uniform procedures shall include a screening process that requires instructional personnel to review, at a minimum, current assessment data on each kindergarten through twelfth-grade student annually.
-Some data used in the screening process may be incorporated into multiple criteria reviewed by the designated identification and placement committee to determine eligibility, but those data shall not replace norm-referenced aptitude test data.
+Some data used in the screening process may be incorporated into multiple criteria reviewed by the designated identification and placement committee to determine eligibility, but those data shall not replace norm-referenced aptitude or achievement test data.

 C. These uniform procedures shall permit referrals from parents or legal guardians, teachers, professionals, students, peers, self, or others.
 Such referrals shall be accepted for kindergarten through twelfth-grade students.